sagemath/trac_to_gh/Issue 3283.md

 # Issue 3283: [with patch, needs review] fix some memholes in PolyBoRi interface

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3283

 Original creator: malb